 We'll explain...

 Fill power is, in turn, largely determined by the size of the down clusters in each pillow.
-There are tens of thousands of down clusters in a single standard down pillow (Ironically, each piece of down is called a "down cluster".)
+There are tens of thousands of down clusters in a single standard down pillow (Ironically, each single piece of down is called a "down cluster".)

 Each down cluster has thousands of filaments (think: very thin filaments) radiating out in all directions from a center point (think: head of a pin).